brandon-gong/brandon-gong.github.io/index.md

 ---

 I'm a fourth-year undergraduate at Brown University, concentrating in Computer Science and Applied Mathematics.
-I post regularly to my [blog]({% link blog.md
-%}), documenting my new learnings / recent toy programs.

-In the past, I worked as an intern at the National Institutes of Health, where I mapped out the rare disease research landscape using graph databases.
-In the past two summers, I have interned at The Washington Post as a backend developer on the monetization team.
+I have interned as a backend engineer at The Washington Post, building a new payments system to support current and future projects and contributing features and optimizations to paywall engines.
+Before that, I was at the National Institutes of Health, where I mapped the rare disease research landscape using graph databases.

 Coding is my favorite hobby!
 Doing personal [projects]({% link projects.md %}) has given me the ability to quickly orient myself in new languages or frameworks.
 It's also made me sharper at reading and debugging unfamiliar code.
-These are skills that can't be found in the classroom.
+When I have some spare time, I post to my [blog]({% link blog.md %}), documenting my new learnings / recent toy programs.

 When I'm not sitting at the computer, I enjoy cooking, practicing piano, hiking, and playing tennis.
+Check out my [random]({% link random.md %}) page to see what I'm currently obsessed with!

 Let's get in touch!
 You can find me at any of my [links]({% link links.md %}), grab a copy of my [resume]({{site.baseurl}}/resume.pdf), or reach out to me via